 Q: Have you experienced heavy periods associated with your anticoagulant meds?

-NOTE FROM CAROLYN: I wrote more about cardiac medications in my book A Woman’s Guide to Living with Heart Disease (Johns Hopkins University Press).
+NOTE FROM CAROLYN: I wrote more about how cardiac medications affect women’s health in my book A Woman’s Guide to Living with Heart Disease (Johns Hopkins University Press).
 You can ask for this book at your local bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from Johns Hopkins University Press.
-Save 20% by ordering this book directly from Johns Hopkins University Press, using the code HTWN .
+Save 30% by ordering this book directly from Johns Hopkins University Press, using their code HTWN .

 -Visit Sara Wyen’s site Blood Clot Recovery Network